 I know, that seems a little silly.
 The page is called “About Me” so it should be about you, right?
 Nope!
 Remember the purpose of your website.
 Your “About Me” page is all about how YOU can benefit your clients.
 In reality, your About Me page is all about…them.

-So your About Me page needs to help them understand why you are uniquely able to help them, and then explain exactly how to help them.
+So, your About Me page needs to help them understand why you are uniquely able to help them, and then explain exactly how you can help them.

 Start your About Me page with your USP, showing them exactly how unique elements from your background have made you an especially adept copywriter, and then follow that up with how your copywriting benefits their company.